dnjegovanovic/nerf/README.md

 ## Differentiable Volume Renderer <a name="DVR"></a>

-To convert raw NeRF outputs into an image, we utilize the volume integration method described in Equations 1-3 of Section 4 in the paper.
+It is still necessary to turn the raw NeRF outputs into a picture.
+This is the point in the paper where we apply the volume integration that is explained in Equations 1-3 in Section 4.
-This involves calculating a weighted sum of all samples along each pixel's ray, which helps estimate the color value at that specific pixel.
-The RGB samples are weighted by their respective alpha values, with higher alpha values indicating a higher likelihood of the area being opaque.
-This weighting system allows for the assessment of occlusion probability, with points further along the ray being more likely to be occluded.
+To determine the estimated color value for a pixel, we essentially take the weighted sum of all samples along the pixel's ray.
+The alpha value of each RGB sample determines its weight.
+Points farther down the ray are more likely to be obscured because higher alpha values suggest a larger possibility that the sampled area is opaque.
+The damping of those additional points is guaranteed by the cumulative product.

 ## Stratified Sampling <a name="SS"></a>